Scene It All

-Scene It all is an album by the progressive bluegrass Maryland band the Seldom Scene, released in 2000.
+Scene It all is an album by American progressive bluegrass band the Seldom Scene, released in 2000.
 Ben Eldridge re-recruited Lou Reid, this time on mandolin, to replace John Duffey, who died in 1996.

 Critical reception

 Exclaim! wrote that "it's undeniably good, but that last intangible, that spark that kicks something over the top from damn good and into truly great, is missing."